simplygoodwork/craft-donkeytail/README.md

   - `y`: The top percentage value of the pin's anchor point in relation to the canvas (without % suffix).

-- {`entry`, `asset`, `category`}: The pin element.
+- {`entry`, `asset`, `user`, `category`, `product`, `variant`}: The pin element.

 ### Real world example

-You’ll need to render the canvas asset yourself as you normally would within a template. (the field doesn’t offer this incase you’d like to use a different, perhaps simplified version in the control panel)
+You’ll need to render the canvas asset yourself as you normally would within a template.

 A real world example would likely have the canvas in a parent container with `position: relative`.
 The dots can then be set to `position: absolute` and their positions output using an inline style attribute and `{{ entry.donkeytailField.style }}`.
-Don't forget to use negative margins or similar to move your front-end marker’s point to the match the anchor point of the dot.
+Don't forget to use negative margins or similar to move your frontend marker’s point to the match the anchor point of the dot.

 ---